MaayanLab/archs4r/README.md

 # archs4r
-R package to load and query ARCHS4 data in R
+R package to load and query ARCHS4 data in R. Data can be downloaded from: https://archs4.org/download

 ## Installation